ga4 custom events

 You’ll take 4 steps to configure your custom event in GA4.
 First, give your custom event a name.
 Next, set up your matching conditions for your event.
 Third, copy the parameters from the source event to your new event.
 Finally, hit the blue button to save the event.

 Let’s follow a specific use case for the Root and Branch site.
-We created a new custom event to fire every time there is a page view of a high value page.
-That high value page is the Local SEO services page.
+We created a new custom event to fire every time there is a page view of a particular page about Local SEO services page.

 4 Steps to Custom Event Configuration